cpjobling/eg-151-microcontrollers/eg-151-assessment-2021-2022.md

 ### Laboratory exercises

-There are four laboratory exercises and the assessment will be based on the lab diary submitted by each student.
+There are four laboratory exercises and the assessment will be based on the lab diary you submit to Canvas.
 The lab diary will be marked on the five criteria listed below using the grading rubric.
 Only non-submissions will score zero.